cmonr/Eagle-ULPs/README.md

 *   Repeat with all closed letters
 * Select all (w/ Node Cursor)
 * *Ctrl-Shift-K* (Break Apart)
+* Resize canvas with File > Document properties.
+Click "Resize to drawing or selection"
 * Save As > Plain SVG

 _Eagle_